Street art made with explosives and chisels: Meet Vhils

 “I say that I'm kind of an urban archaeologist because I basically carve on the walls of the city.”

-Alexandre Farto, aka Vhils, is considered one of the top street artists in the world.
+Alexandre Farto, aka Vhils, is considered one of the top urban artists in the world.

 Like many street artists, he started out painting illegal graffiti back when he was 13.
 But by the age of 16, the Portuguese artist was already questioning what he was doing and looking for his signature style.